JTGonzaga/kickstarter_analysis/README.md

-# kickstarter_analysis
+# An Analysis of Kickstarter Campaigns
-Analyzing Kickstarted data to determine trends
+Analyzing Kickstarter data to determine trends